-Level two asks students to identify central details or to summarize the central narrative thread in a passage rather than simply narrating “one thing you remember.”
-In level three, after students read passages independently, the instructor follows immediately with the “oral questioning” described above.
+In Level Three, after students read passages independently, the instructor follows immediately with the “oral questioning” described above.
 The instructor records (writes) the student's summary or narration.
 Sometimes the instructor will select portions of the student's own narration to give the student through dictation, but other passages are also used for dictation.

-Level four continues to work like level three but with lengthier reading and dictation passages; dictation passages might consist of a number of sentences.
+Level Four continues to work like Level Three but with lengthier reading and dictation passages; dictation passages might consist of a number of sentences.
 The instructor is supposed to repeat the passage only three times and students are to repeat it back before writing.
-This might be very difficult for the child who is not a strong auditory learner.
+This might be very difficult for a child who is not a strong auditory learner.
 Consider that the student must think about spelling and punctuation while recalling the passage.
 The instructor is told to watch students as they write and correct them as they might begin to make a mistake.

 An evaluation at the end of each level should be used to determine whether or not a student is ready to move to the next level.
 If not, you can create more exercises of the same type using whatever literature you choose.
 You should have become so familiar with the type of questions to ask by that point that it should be relatively easy to do this.
 You might even find that after using a level, you feel able to work the next year without a workbook.
 Personally, I think following these lesson plans for a few years might start to seem redundant and boring.
 Some children will pick up the ideas quickly and learn to read, think, and write with discernment without having to work through the oral questions/narration so frequently.
 So I might use one of these books on a more stretched-out schedule than is suggested—maybe every other week.

-Note: The Writing With Skill series continues with The Complete Writer program for grades five through eight.
+Note: The Writing With Skill series continues The Complete Writer program for grades five through eight.